jwchoi0516/Label-Shift-Est/README.md

 The project considers a label-shift setting where labeled observations are available from a source population, while only unlabeled observations are available from a target population with a different label distribution.

-The main goal of this repository is to implement the ARLSA estimation procedure and investigate its finite-sample performance through simulation experiments.
+The main goal of this repository is to implement the **ARLSA** estimation procedure and investigate its finite-sample performance through simulation experiments.

-The implementation also includes benchmark estimators to compare the performance of ARLSA under different simulation settings.
+The implementation also includes benchmark estimators to compare the performance of **ARLSA** under different simulation settings.

 ## Methods

 The simulation study mainly considers the following estimation methods:

-ARLSA estimator
+**ARLSA estimator**
 Importance-weighted estimator
 Naive estimator

-These methods are compared to evaluate the effect of accounting for label shift in target-population estimation.
+These methods are compared to evaluate the effect of accounting for label shift in **target-population estimation**.

 ## Simulation Study